ig-krishyt/nitro-proof-bot/README.md

-# Nitro-Proof-Bot Shit getting leaked cause of skids thinking they can code :(
+# Nitro-Proof-Bot
+# Made by Me And Vicious